-- Use the buddy system when traveling and while at the event. - Note that FIRST staff and volunteers are distinguished by their name badges. - Travel safely and carefully between the pit and the playing field. - Demonstrate safe behaviors at all times, even in the heat of competition. - Establish a planned, safe lifting procedure of the robot, including cart removal after the lift. - Make sure the robot is properly secured if you must work underneath it.
+- Use the buddy system when traveling and while at the event. - Note that FIRST staff and volunteers are distinguished by their name badges. - Stay aware of your surroundings. - Demonstrate safe behaviors at all times, even in the heat of competition. - Establish a planned, safe lifting procedure of the robot, including cart removal after the lift. - Make sure the robot is properly secured if you must work underneath it.
 Never work on the robot on an unstable surface. - Assist and mentor other teams with safety issues.